Twin threats peril preprint newspaper ads

 To date, publishers have applied the same business model to everything from print and the web to the latest mobile and social platforms: Build the biggest possible audience.

+This approach, unfortunately, is exactly at odds with the point of Big Data, whose goal is to connect individuals with information specifically tailored to them.
 The quicker Big Data applications develop, the faster the large but un-targetable audiences traditionally delivered by newspapers will become an anachronism, thus limiting their utility to consumers and value for advertisers.

 While most publishers aren't equipped to be first movers in Big Data, they should be paying attention – and ready to jump into partnerships that prevent them from being left behind.